Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 \subsection{Phase-shift keying}

-A commonly used way to encode information into coherent states is by phase modulation, i.e., phase-shift keying.
+A common way to encode information into coherent states is by phase modulation, i.e., phase-shift keying.
+Previous works have considered practical schemes for USD of phase-shifted coherent states, both with and without feedback~\cite{VanEnk2002_PRA, Becerra2013_NC, Izumi2020_PRL}.
+In this Section we analyze USD of phase-shifted coherent states using our linear receivers, re-obtaining some of the results of van Enk~\cite{VanEnk2002_PRA}.

 Binary phase-shift keying (BPSK) is a code with two states on one mode ($m=1$, $c=2$):

-To discriminate these states we can apply the strategy described in Section~\ref{sec:diplace}.
-Note that these states are not linearly independent in phase-space.
-To make them independent, first we add an auxiliary vacuum mode, generating the two-modes states $|\alpha , 0\rangle$, $|-\alpha , 0\rangle$.
+It is well-known how to optimally discriminate BPSK, here we express this method in the framework of our linear receivers.
+Indeed, to discriminate these states we can apply the strategy described in Section \ref{sec:diplace}.
+Note that these states are not linearly independent in phase space.
+To make them independent, first, we add an auxiliary vacuum mode, generating the two-mode states $|\alpha , 0\rangle$, $|-\alpha , 0\rangle$.
 Second, we displace the auxiliary mode by $\alpha$, which yields two coherent states with linear independent amplitude vectors, namely $|\alpha, \alpha\rangle$ and $|-\alpha, \alpha\rangle$.
-Finally, we note that the Gram matrix of these latter state is diagonal, thus the code is equivalent to the PPM code.
-Applying the argument of Section \ref{subsec:PPM}, we conclude that BPSK code is optimally discriminated with linear receivers.
+Finally, we note that the Gram matrix of these latter states is diagonal, thus the code is equivalent to the PPM code.
+Applying the argument of Section~\ref{subsec:PPM}, we conclude that the BPSK code is optimally discriminated with linear receivers.

 In general, we may consider $M$-PSK codes with $M$ states over a single mode: